penalara/engineInputGHCFile/schema-doc/ghc-definitions-weeklystable-dailyminutes.md

 engineInputGHCSchema#/definitions/weeklyStable/items
 ```

-Minutes that must have the session class on the day.
-Each value is a assignation day.
+This indicates how many minutes the session should be on the day.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |